erickamaster/saudi-stock-clustering/README.md

 This measure was used to capture the intraday directional movements of each stock.
 Positive values indicates that the stock gained value during that session, while negative values indicate a loss.
 Thereafter, these variation values were stored in a pandas DataFrame and transposed in order to be cleaned and handled.

 ## 3. Data Cleaning:
+In order to produce a complete matrix of shape n_stocks x n_days without NaN values, the missing observations from non-trading days were handled through forward-fill followed by a backward-fill interpolation.